mkohler/cython_swig/README.rst

 .. class:: handout

-    So we'll a simple struct to our header file.
+    So we'll add a simple struct to our header file.

     And a function that takes a pointer to a struct.